Strictly Come Dancing announces latest celebrity joining line-up for 2022

-Jayde Adams has been revealed as the fifth contestant who will take part in this year’s edition of Strictly Come Dancing.
+Ellie Simmonds has has been named as the sixth celebrity dancing contestant who will take part in this year’s edition of Strictly Come Dancing.

 Anderson will be part of an all-male partnership in the forthcoming series.